Tiananmen Square aca: Hong Kong marks the last anniversary

 After the crushing, “Operation Yellow Bird

 “Beijing protesters and others are in danger of being arrested in the city, which was then British territory.
-About 500 people were gathered from China, according to the Hong Kong Alliance, with student protest leaders, including Wuyer Kaixi, discussing Chinese Premier Li Peng at the height of demonstrations.
+About 500 people were gathered from China, including student protest leaders,” according to the Hong Kong Alliance.
+Wur Kaixi

+, Who famously discussed Chinese premiere Li Peng at the height of the shows.

 Next year is the first and only time that a pro-democratic majority will be elected to the Legislative Assembly.
 It was canceled and Replacement